fabie/CRC-methylation-subtyping/README.md

 - Validation on independent veteran cohorts
 - Integration with exposure history data
 - Development of a classification model for prospective use
+- Early diagnosis for cure and remediation to improve prognosis
-- Will contribute to possibly existing on-going researchs from the U.S government Dept of Veterans Affairs.
+- Will contribute to possibly existing on-going researchs from the U.S. government Dept of Veterans Affairs.

 ---